ezweave/pretty-functional/README.md

 ## Pretty Functional

 I've been calling a lot of the JavaScript and TypeScript I've written over the years "pretty functional."
-Truth be told, even languages built around pure functional programming have to make concessions.
+As I mentioned in the introduction, even languages built around pure functional programming have to make concessions.
 External APIs, any sort of I/O, all sorts of things break this paradigm.
 We can't _always_ make our input data sets what we expect them to be.
 I mean if I had a dollar for every `NullPointerException` or `NullReferenceException` I've seen in my life, I'd not be typing this now.
 I'd be going crazy, Marlon Brando style, on an island of my own near Tahiti.
 No language can guarantee "safe" input.
 It can lie to you with static analysis, your IDE can asuage you of your sins, it can give you a level of confidence that is unwarrented, and that, dear reader, is why we have jobs.
 We write bugs all the time.

 _However_, I am a firm believer that this _pretty functional_ approach, while it has its flaws, encourages you to write _very_ hardened code.
 As we start to break apart simple problems into a _series_ of functions, you start to see how confident we can be in some of our solutions.
 I find that the _pretty functional_ approach encourages you to _write lots of unit tests_ which most programmers have an aversion to.

 Why do we hate writing tests?

 I can't say I have a definitve answer, but for me, it's hubris all the way.
 I _know_ how to write code.
 I _know_ how that library or function works.
-So I don't like writing unit tests, because, _duh_ I know what I am doing.
+So I don't like writing unit tests, because, _duh_ I know what I am doing and my time is valuable.

-But I don't.
+But I don't and the time I spend _not_ writing tests is far outpaced by the time (as in money) my company spends fixing things, when bugs are invariably discovered.

 I can't control my inputs.
-Even with this approach, you can _still write bugs_.
+Even with this approach of breaking up logic and writing lots of tests, you can and will _still write bugs_.
 Nothing stops you from shooting yourself in the foot.
 Or, as the joke goes, in Haskell you might shoot yourself in the foot, only to discover that all of those were aliases and you really hung yourself and shot fifty other people in the foot.
 There is an _older_ joke about C++ along those lines from [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup):
 >C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.

 When I discovered the concept of [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading) I wrote a lot of gibberish looking C++ because I thought "hey, I can now _add_ objects together."
 Ick.